Reinforcement Learning from Hierarchical Critics: Introduction

 \section{Introduction}

-The investigation of the multi-agent learning process is an emerging topic in the field of autonomous agents, as it set diverse agents to share a common environment and interact with this environment on the basis of reinforcement learning (RL), game theory, neural networks, evolutionary computation, and optimisation theory \cite{nguyen2018deep}.
-A significant portion of studies on multi-agent learning concerns RL techniques, namely multi-agent reinforcement learning (MARL), which can provide learning policies for achieving target tasks by maximising rewards by interacting with the environment \cite{busoniu2010multi}.
-Here, each agent learns policies by interacting with its dynamic environment to solve a cooperative or competitive task \cite{da2017moo} \cite{shao2018starcraft}.
-At each training step, the agent perceives the state of the environment and takes action, which causes the environment to transit into a new state.

-In a competitive game of multiple players, such as a zero-sum game for two agents, the minimax principle can be applied traditionally: maximise one's benefit under the worst-case assumption that the opponent will always endeavour to minimise that benefit.
-This principle suggests using opponent-independent algorithms.
-The minimax-Q algorithm \cite{littman2001value} employs the minimax principle to compute strategies and values for the stage games, and a temporal-difference rule similar to Q-learning is used to propagate the values across state transitions.
-In a more complex competition environment, such as StarCraft II micro-management tasks, \cite{rashid2018qmix} proposed a joint value-based method, QMIX, coordinate between the centralised and decentralised policies.
-If considering policy gradient methods, each agent can use model-based policy optimisation to learn optimal policies via back-propagation such as the Monte-Carlo policy gradient and Deterministic Policy Gradient (DPG) \cite{silver2014deterministic}.
-Unfortunately, traditional Q value and policy gradient approaches may be poorly suited to multi-agent environments.
-Thus, \cite{lowe2017multi} presented an adaptation of actor-critic methods, a combination of value-based methods in the critic and policy gradient methods in the actor, which considers the action policies of other agents and can successfully learn policies that require complex multi-agent coordination.
-Followed this up, a recent study \cite{foerster2018counterfactual} proposed a new multi-agent actor-critic method called counterfactual multi-agent (COMA) policy gradients, which uses a centralised critic to estimate the Q value and decentralised actors to optimise the agents' policies.
-Another category is representing a multiple value function by combining different pieces of information, under factored Markov Decision Process (MDP) \cite{guestrin2002multiagent} to achieve multi-agent planning\cite{oliehoek2013approximate} and reinforced learning \cite{castellini2019representational}.
-Still, it did not touch an actor-critic structure in MARL.
+Many agent training studies concern reinforcement learning (RL) techniques, which provide learning policies to achieve cooperative or competitive tasks by maximising rewards through interactions with the environment \cite{busoniu2010multi}.
+At each training step, the agent perceives the state of the environment and takes an action that causes the environment to transition into a new state.
+In a competitive game with multiple players, such as a zero-sum game for two agents, the mini-max principle, in which each player tries to maximise its benefits under the worst-case assumption that the opponent will always endeavour to minimise that benefit, is applied.
+For example, the minimax-Q algorithm \cite{littman2001value} employs the minimax principle to compute strategies and values for the stage games and a temporal-difference rule similar to Q-learning to propagate the values across state transitions.
+For more complex competition environments, such as StarCraft II tasks, \cite{rashid2018qmix} proposed a joint value-based method, QMIX, to coordinate between the centralised and decentralised policies.
+Furthermore, \cite{lowe2017multi} presented an adaptation of actor-critic methods that combines value-based methods in the critic and policy gradient methods in the actor.
+Following this, \cite{foerster2018counterfactual} recently proposed a new actor-critic method called counterfactual multi-agent (COMA) policy gradients that uses a centralised critic to estimate the Q value and decentralised actors to optimise the agents' policies.